hyperledger-cacti/cacti/docs/docs/external/getting-started/enabling-weaver-network/corda.md

         }
         ```

         Let us understand this code snippet better.
 The function `UploadBillOfLading` expects one argument, the bill of lading contents.
-The `InteroperableHelper.createFabricViewAddress` is used to create view address that is to passed to `InteroperableHelper.interopFlow` function, there's a similar function for (remote) corda network as well (`InteroperableHelper.createCordaViewAddress`).
+The `InteroperableHelper.createFabricViewAddress` is used to create view address that is to passed to `InteroperableHelper.interopFlow` function.
+The equivalent function to create a view address for a remote Corda network is `InteroperableHelper.createCordaViewAddress`.

         The rest of the code ought to be self-explanatory.
 Values are hardcoded for explanation purposes.